viveks91/foodiebuddy/README.md

 A social platform to connect all the foodies across the globe.
 Get on it [here](http://webdev2016-shankarvivek.rhcloud.com/project/client/index.html#/ "FoodieBuddy") and meet your favorite foodies!

+(__Note__ : Since this is hosted on a free deployment platform, sometimes it takes time load on the first hit)

 ## Outline

 + Login